crodier/software-blog/_posts/2023-09-22-message-formats.md

 Fewer developers know CapNProto and there is marginally less support.
 CapNProto lacks gRPC to define remote IDL interfaces and generate servers; this is a big one.

-To do businesses with gRPC from an engineering cost perspective vs. doing it without could be 30-50% more engineering cost.
-In almost every situation there is no discussion; you need  to save the engineering costs against a small performance win.
+To do businesses with gRPC from an engineering cost perspective vs. doing it without could be 30% or more overall engineering cost.
+In almost every situation there is no discussion; you need to save the engineering costs against a small performance win, and use Protobufs because of the gRPC cost win.

-### The observation: Is there a performance win to begin with?
+### The observation: What is the performance win of CapNProto?

 You may believe that because the CapNProto will be faster due to the marketing.
 It has zero-copy, therefore, it must